WilmH/WLL/README.md

 ### Names

-Level names are stored as simple string literals.
+Level names are stored as simple null-terminated strings.
 The maximum length is controlled by `WLL_MAX_STRING_LENGTH`

 ### Colors